fabiofranchino/fabiofranchino.com/content/blog/2017-01-29-hello-world.md

 I've committed myself to write more.

 Writing is a wonderful tool to both organize thoughts and foster new perspectives.
 But writing alone is not enough.
-Publish is also an important aspect.
+Publishing is also an important aspect.

 So, here's my **Hello World** (a blog is not a blog without a hello world post)